Issues

 Human Rights

-Ambassador Richmond has received numerous honors and commendations, including having been named a “Prosecutor of the Year” and receiving the “Wilberforce Award for Exceptional Leadership in the Fight Against Human Trafficking” and the “David Alred Award for exceptional contributions to civil rights.”
-His work caused the former head of the FBI’s human trafficking program to call him “every trafficker’s worst nightmare.”
+Richmond has received numerous honors and commendations, and was specifically named a “Prosecutor of the Year” and received the “Wilberforce Award for Exceptional Leadership in the Fight Against Human Trafficking” and the “David Alred Award for exceptional contributions to civil rights.”
+His work caused the former head of the Federal Bureau of Investigation’s human trafficking program to call him “every trafficker’s worst nightmare.”

-Ambassador Richmond received his undergraduate degree from the University of Mary Washington and his law degree from Wake Forest University.
-Ambassador Richmond is a writer and frequent speaker on topics of faith, justice, vocation, and parenting and is a fellow at the C.S.
-Lewis Institute.
-He lives outside Washington, DC with his wife and they have three wonderful children.
+Richmond received his undergraduate degree from the University of Mary Washington and his law degree from Wake Forest University.
+Richmond is a senior fellow at the Atlantic Council, senior advisor to Love Does, and frequent speaker on topics of faith, justice, and vocation.
+He lives in Virginia with his talented wife and they have three wonderful children.